freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Check connectivity
 ''''''''''''''''''

-Open a Terminal via **Apps ▸ System Tools ▸ Console** on your Admin Workstation and verify it is able to run Ansible and connect to the SecureDrop servers.
+Open a Terminal on your Admin Workstation and verify it is able to run Ansible and connect to the SecureDrop servers.

 .. code:: sh